nhaar/Waddle-Forever/README.md

 Special thanks to charlotte, who made CPSC, the original singleplayer/speedrunning client.

+Credit for supermanover, Blue Kirby, victando, Zeldaboy for helping with recreations.

-Special thanks to supermanover, Blue Kirby, Jeff The Rock, Resol van Lemmy for the continued support and help during development.
+Special thanks to supermanover, victando, Blue Kirby, Jeff The Rock, Resol van Lemmy for the continued support and help during development.